 Cities – Talking Heads

-Choosing a place to live is not the easiest task, but it’s definitely one of the most exciting things you can do.
-This song tells a story of a man looking for a city he can call his new home.
+Choosing a place to live is not the easiest task, but it’s definitely pretty exciting!
+The song tells the story of a man looking for a city he can call his new home – know the feeling?

 The song mentions cities such as London, Birmingham, El Paso, and Memphis.
 Funny story – when this song came out, out of these cities, Talking Heads had played only ever played in London.